Bioconductor/BioC2020/docs/call-for-abstracts.md

 | Date     | What |
 | -------- | -------------------------------------- |
 | March 3  | Deadline for proposals for talks, workshops, early posters, and travel scholarships |
+| March 15 | Deadline for caregiver awards
 | March 24 | Notification of decision |
 | July 1   | Deadline for late posters and for Birds of a Feather meetings |
 | June 10  | Notification of decision for late posters |